pabianj/check_mk-cloudformation/README.md

 - Appropriate IAM Policy for the role
 - API Access Key and Secret stored in param store

+# taskcat
+We're using `taskcat` to do testing and linting.
+See the file `.taskcat.yaml` for more info.
+Use your own s3 bucket

 # Helpful links:

 - https://docs.checkmk.com/latest/en/monitoring_aws.html